Ruby on Rails content-management systems

 Framing the choice for your team

-The honest framing of the choice, therefore, is a question rather than a single recommendation.
-How much do you need a turnkey editorial interface that non-technical authors will love, versus the freedom to treat content as just another slice of your Rails codebase that developers fully control?
+So the honest framing of the choice is a question, not a single answer.
+How much do you need a ready-made editorial tool that non-technical authors will love?
+Or do you want the freedom to treat content as just another slice of your Rails codebase that developers fully control?
 Your answer points clearly toward either a standalone platform or an engine you mount inside your own app.

-Rails has never been the obvious first choice for a CMS the way it is for web applications, and that is worth stating plainly.
-But for teams already invested in the framework, the engine-based options offer a coherent way to add content management without leaving the ecosystem they are productive in.
-Knowing the lineage — from early efforts like Railfrog to today's maintained engines — helps you make that decision with the full picture in view.
+Rails has never been the obvious first pick for a CMS the way it is for web apps.
+That is worth stating plainly.
+But for teams already invested in the framework, the engine-based options add content management without leaving the setup they are productive in.
+Knowing the line helps you make that call with the full picture in view, from early efforts like Railfrog to today's maintained engines.